 Most of all, we show how Scrum is a tool to help organisations deliver better products.
-Therefore, we discus the fact that Scrum has rules, and how to use these effectively rather than dogmatically.
-Delegates also gain practical experience in all of the Scrum elements, and a shared understanding of the intent underlying this technique.
+Reviewing the rules of Scrum, we discuss how to use these effectively rather than dogmatically.
+Delegates reflect on their practical experience in all of the Scrum elements; whether during the course on real projects; and leave with the following insights:

 - Scrum will only succeed if there is buy-in across the whole team.

 - It’s very easy to follow Scrum to the letter and fail badly.

 - The best Scrum can offer is to make problems visible.